Ohio general contractor license and insurance requirements

 Cincinnati

-In Cincinnati, you'll need to meet the general requirements when you apply and:
+In the city of Cincinnati, you’ll need to meet the general requirements when you apply and:

-How long does it take to get a general contractor license in Ohio?
+How long does it take to get an Ohio contractor license?

 Insurance requirements for Ohio general contractors

-To get an Ohio general contractor license, general liability insurance is required both statewide and in local areas, as outlined in the requirements above.
-Contractors in some areas, such as Cincinnati, also need workers' compensation insurance.
+General liability insurance is required both statewide and in local areas to get a contractor license.
+Contractors in some areas, such as Cincinnati, also need workers’ compensation insurance.

 General liability insurance